 The cast urethane cover on this ball is the same as what you find on balls like the Pro V1 and Taylormade TP5 giving it that soft, thin and durable property.

 It's a three-piece golf ball and boasts a low compression to reduce the spin with the longer clubs giving you handsome distance.
 Around the greens, the ball is a star.
 The check on chips and pitches is comparable to the very best on the market.

-I noticed a gain in yardage off the tee with the MTB-X. It wasn't a huge difference but around 5 yards or so.
-With my long irons, I noted the usual clubs I hit on the par 3s at my regular course were overshooting the usual landing areas by no more than 3 yards on each hole.
+I noticed a gain in yardage off the tee with the MTB-X. I was playing the Chrome Soft (not the X), and it was substantial on the irons.
+It wasn't a huge difference on the driver but I was in positions further up than normal.
+With my long irons, I noted the usual clubs I hit on the par 3s at my regular course were overshooting the usual landing areas by nearly one club longer than the Chrome Soft on each hole.
 Off the putter, the ball felt firm with a little 'give' from the soft cover.

 Srixon make some great golf balls and even the Q-Star Tour is a great choice but fits more along the lines of the Taylormade Project (a).

 4-Piece Construction starts soft on the inside, and gets firmer at the cover